Now Reports

 Hit the Beach – But!

-• Keep it clean: Follow the cardinal rule “leave nothing on the beach but your footprints”.
-That includes bottles, cans, cigarette butts… Burying them in the sand is not acceptable!
-Always bring a bag as there might not be trash cans, especially at the more remote beaches.
-Set a good example and help keep Fukuoka’s beaches beautiful.
+1. Keep it clean: The cardinal rule to follow is “leave nothing on the beach but your footprints”.
+That means no bottles, cans, or cigarette butts.
+Burying waste in the sand is a no-go!
+Always bring a bag as trash cans might not be available, especially at more secluded beaches.
+Let’s set a good example and help maintain the beauty of Fukuoka’s beaches.

-• Fires & BBQs: With the exception of the BBQ pits set up by the local authorities, officially they are prohibited.
-DO BBQ ON BEACHES – IT’S PROHIBITED!
+2. Fires & BBQs: Unless there are BBQ pits set up by local authorities, fires and BBQs are officially prohibited.
+DON’T BBQ ON BEACHES – it’s not allowed!

-• Party: But remember, this is Japan, not Ibiza.
-Topless sunbathing is not popular either.
-Feel free to express your culture but respect others’ too.
+3. Party responsibly: While enjoying yourself, remember that this is Japan, not Ibiza.
+Topless sunbathing is not widely accepted here.
+Feel free to express your own culture but remember to respect others’ too.

-• Play it safe: Most beaches here do not have lifeguards, so swim with a buddy.
-Give consideration to tides, undertow, sharp shellfish, and ouch! those nasty jellyfish which begin to appear in mid-August.
-Also be aware of the scorching Kyushu sun and lightning storms – both of which can ruin your day at the beach.
+4. Play it safe: Most beaches here do not have lifeguards, so always swim with a buddy.
+Be aware of tides, undertows, sharp shellfish, and beware of jellyfish, which typically appear from mid-August.
+Also, don’t forget to protect yourself from the scorching Kyushu sun and sudden lightning storms – both of which can quickly spoil a beach day.

-Copyright Fukuoka Now – including all text, photos and illustrations.
-Permission required to re-use in any form.
-Meanwhile, feel free to link to this page.
+Copyright © Fukuoka Now – All rights reserved.
+This includes all text, photos, and illustrations.
+Any re-use in any form requires permission.
+However, you’re welcome to link to this page.

-NOTE: The information presented here was gathered and summarized by the Fukuoka Now staff.
-While we have done our best to check for accuracy, there might be errors and details may have changed.
-If you notice any errors or changes, please contact us.
-This report was originally written in Jun.
-2016.
+NOTE: The information presented in this document was collected and summarized by the Fukuoka Now team.
+While we strive for accuracy, there may be some errors or details that have since changed.
+If you spot any inaccuracies or updates, we’d appreciate it if you could let us know.
+This report was initially written in July 2017.

 Category